 The CSR is inserted into the JWS payload along with the requested time frame of the certificate application.
 The request is signed using the private key used in the ACME registration with the STI-CA.

 2) The STI-CA ACME server shall look into the CSR request as standard process.
-However, for the SHAKEN certificate management specifically, different from a typical domain validation, it shall extract the “title” attribute of the Distinguished Name (DN.
+However, for the SHAKEN certificate management specifically, different from a typical domain validation, it shall extract the “title” attribute of the Distinguished Name (DN).
 This will provide the Service Provider Code value being claimed by the Service Provider and can be used to construct the SHAKEN specific identifier that will be used in the challenge.

 The SHAKEN specific identifier shall have a type of “spid” and shall include a key of “value” which has a value of the Service Provider Code in the title attribute.
-An example of this identifier is
+An example of this identifier is:

 "identifier": {